The Rapid Elearning Blog

 Here’s a quick way to create images for your next pirate rehabilitation course.

-The image below is a combination of the same style (1382).
+The image below is a combination of the same style.
 I changed the map reader from male to female using the hair and body shape from the original female image.

 Here is a quick makeover of the first image above.
-I used style 1382 for all of the images.
 I modified the images and then I cleaned the screen up a little.
 This is a simple example.
 Combine this technique with some of the presentation concepts popular in books like Beyond Bullet Points and you can really create a powerful and effective elearning course.

 I look forward to seeing what you’re able to do.
 Next time, we’ll look at some simple ways to jazz up the images with a photo editing program.